zza234s/FedPRO/README.md

 # Prototype Retrieval-Augmented Test-Time Optimization  for Federated Intrusion Detection System

 All baselines and our method are implemented on top of [PFLlib](https://www.pfllib.com/benchmark.html).
-We are very grateful for this outstanding library.
+We are very grateful for their outstanding library.

 ## Dataset

-All used datasets can be downloaded [here](https://drive.google.com/file/d/1mS2fbBCeXSvNeOlrvd0sOme2uUgTKqpJ/view?usp=sharing)
+All used datasets can be downloaded [here](https://drive.google.com/file/d/1mS2fbBCeXSvNeOlrvd0sOme2uUgTKqpJ/view?usp=sharing).

 Please unzip the dataset.rar file into the dataset folder.